 Thank you so much for restoring the gift of running to me.
 After visiting several doctors over the years, no one could figure out what was exactly wrong.
 I finally went to SEMI, and was diagnosed with tendonitis, bursitis and a heel spur, and was told that surgery would be needed to fix the problem.
 The surgery was performed successfully in September 2002.
 In December 2003 I went on to win the age group title at Canadian cross-country championships.
 Thank you.

 By Douglas W. Stoddard MD, M Sp Med, Dip Sport Med, ES|2018-10-03T17:33:26+00:00October 3rd, 2018|

 About the Author: Douglas W. Stoddard MD, M Sp Med, Dip Sport Med, ES

 About: Dr. Douglas Stoddard is a sports medicine physician and is the Medical Director of the Sports & Exercise Medicine Institute (SEMI).
 After receiving his medical degree from the University of Toronto, he trained in Australia at the Australian Institute of Sport in Canberra, obtaining his Master Degree in Sports Medicine.
 He is also a diplomat of the Canadian Academy of Sport and Exercise Medicine and has his focussed practice designation in Sport Medicine from the Ontario Medical Association.
 Dr. Stoddard is a consultant to the Canadian Military and has consulted with well over 30,000 unique patients in his career.
 Dr. Stoddard is constantly searching for new and promising therapies to help SEMI patients, and is responsible for developing the RegenerVate Medical Injection Therapy Program.
-He is married and the proud father of two boys, is an avid triathlete and occasional guitar player.
+He is the proud father of two boys, is an avid triathlete and occasional guitar player.